mvolkmann/blog/src/rust.md

 Interestingly most of the frameworks evaluated are ones you have probably never heard of.

+One might conclude from this that actix is the only Rust framework that should be considered.
+Why start with one that is significantly slower?

 ### Actix-web

 This crate had a bad reputation for using unsafe code.
 See {% aTargetBlank